 You can find additional information on other designations online at FINRAs website (Financial Industry Regulatory Authority) at their Understanding Professional Designations page.

-In our firm we have four CFP®s, and all four are also RMA®s, or Retirement Management Analysts.
+In our firm we have seven CFP®s, and five of them are also RMA®s, or Retirement Management Analysts.

 We think ongoing learning is critical to giving our clients relevant advice.

 8. Ask Questions – And Here’s What to Look for in the Answers